LordNoteworthy/windows-internals/dotnet-il-assembler.md

 ## Summary

-- steps the IL assembler takes to create a managed PE file:
+- Steps the IL assembler takes to create a managed PE file:
 - __Phase 1: Initialization__
     - Internal buffers are initialized.
     - The empty template of a PE file is created in memory, including an MS-DOS header and stub, a PE signature, a COFF header, and a PE header.